jim-kask/project-xeri/README.md

     ```

 4.  **Set up the database:**
+    *   For **local development**, a SQLite database (`instance/xeri.db`) will be automatically created.
-    *   Ensure you have PostgreSQL installed and running.
-    *   Create a new database.
+    *   For **production deployment**, ensure you have PostgreSQL installed and running.
+Create a new database.
     *   Set the `DATABASE_URL` environment variable.
-For local development, you can create a `.env` file and add the following line:
+For local development, you can create a `.env` file in the root directory and add the following line:
         ```
         DATABASE_URL='postgresql://USER:PASSWORD@HOST:PORT/DATABASE'
         ```
+        (Replace with your PostgreSQL connection string)

 5.  **Define Moderators:**
     *   Create a `config.json` file in the root directory (e.g., `/path/to/your/project/config.json`).